openvswitch/ovs/tutorial/Tutorial.md

 'ovs-sandbox' also has a '-g' option for launching ovs-vswitchd under GDB.
 This option can be handy for setting break points before ovs-vswitchd runs, or for catching early segfaults.
+Similarly, a '-d' option can be used to run ovsdb-server under GDB.
+Both options can be specified at the same time.

 To avoid GDB mangling with the sandbox sub shell terminal, 'ovs-sandbox' starts a new xterm to run each GDB session.
 For systems that do not support